Beato99/zmk-config-sweep/README.md

 # zmk-config-sweep
-ZMK firmware for the SWEEP MX Keyboard sold by ErgoFrets
+ZMK firmware for the SWEEP MX Keyboard sold by ErgoFrets.